Functional Weak Limit of Random Walks in Cooling Random Environment: Introduction, Background, and Main Results

+Obviously $X_t^n$ is a random function in $C[0,1]$, the space of continuous functions on $[0,1]$, equipped with the uniform topology.
 The main results are stated as follows. \begin{theorem}\emph{\textbf{[Slow cooling: Functional weak limit for recurrent RWRE]}} Let $\alpha$ be as in Proposition 1.
-In regime (R1), $X_t^n$ given in (\ref{1}).
+In regime (R1), $X_t^n$ given in \eqref{1}.
 Under the annealed law $\mathbb{P}$,

 where $(B_t,t\in[0,1])$ is a standard Brownian motion.
 The limit in the right hand side means a time-scaled Brownian motion.
 The convergence in law holds in the uniform topology on $C[0,1]$. \end{theorem}